 What is the bigger message here on the grand scheme of things?
 Is it to learn to fit in, so the societal machine keeps working?
 Is it that you have to learn how to deal with your sensory processing issues or else?
 Or is it that you are doing something if anything so you can fit?

-My darling 5 year old child having trouble at mainstream schools.
+My darling 5 year old child having trouble at mainstream school.
 It’s not the child’s fault.
 It’s not the teacher’s fault.
 It’s not the principal’s fault.
 Class sizes and the price tag associated with educating your child is a systemic problem.
 5 years old.
 Autism Diagnosis.
 There is a policy of inclusion in mainstream schools but can schools provide if resources are already stretched.
 If classes are too big.
 If there is not enough attention given for the child with special needs.
 Is it because of money!
 I am Mum and advocate for this little Dude!

 Do I park money with a limited budget myself, to start a treadmill of tests which will tell us what?
 Haven’t I done this before?
 I take him to get his hearing checked.
 Heavens above!
 What good will that do?
-It’s all a matter of two year old perception.
+It’s all a matter of perception.
 A two day suspension disrupts the life of a busy/stressed special needs parent.
 The little treasure says he gets bored with what the teacher says.
 So he wanders off.
 “Be where you are meant to be” is the mantra repeated at school.

 I’ve told both of the kiddo’s if there is no school duties for the day/ then there is home duties.
 As a deterrant!
 But it seems to be a sweetener!

 Each child has a bucket and they put a rocks in bucket for duties completed.
 A certain number of completed duties.
 Then they get some free time.
 Who is familiar with this positive reward training method?
 Wash the dishes.
 Wash the clothes.
 Mow the Lawn,.
 Take the rubbish out!
 Thanks kiddo!